As a speech-language pathology professional, you are the expert on dysphagia.

 Equipment modifications (or “adaptive equipment”) are modified feeding tools that help patients more effectively manage a bolus.

-Some adaptive equipment help with bolus volume and pacing.
-While others compensate for the losses in mobility, strength, motor control, etc. that are common with the dysphagia population.
+Some adaptive equipment helps with bolus volume and pacing.
+While others compensate for the losses in mobility, strength, motor control, etc,. that are common with the dysphagia population.

 Examples of Equipment Modification for Dysphagia

-See page 6 of this article by the American Occupational Therapy Association for details about adaptive equipment and how to use them.
+See page 6 of the American Occupational Therapy Association article for details about adaptive equipment and how to use them.

 1) Adaptive drinkware.
 Nosey cups, handled cups, cups with lids, weighted cups, spill-resistant cups